 It illustrates the importance of insolvency protection for all insurers (professional liability companies included).
 Policyholders should check to see if their insurer is covered by state guaranty funds, like MLMIC is in New York.
 Risk retention groups (RRGs) may not be covered.

 In addition, policyholders should periodically check the financial condition of their insurers: Do the company’s assets exceed its liabilities per the latest financial statements?
 Insurer websites often carry these annual reports or quarterly financial statements.
-For example, you can find MLMIC’s annual reports here, and MLMIC’s latest financial statement (September 30, 2015) shows that assets of $5.9 billion exceed liabilities of $4.1 billion for a policyholders’ surplus of $1.8 billion.

 Other important questions you should be asking about your professional liability insurance can be found here.